dh256git/project27/src/volunteering/index.md

 + Active volunteer: after successful completion of 100 tasks (~8 hours of regular commitment per week, for one year)

 Active volunteers will be considered for part-time employment at {{ site.brand }} or one of our partners; subject to funding and the legal constitution of the {{ site.brand }} community interest company in 2024.

+## What happens after I apply to volunteer?

+We follow a three step process to ensure you have a great experience of joining the team.

+1. Introduction: We organise a virtual meeting with you to make introductions, understand your interests, and discuss the tasks you would like to help with.
+2. Onboarding: During your first week, we ask you to complete our onboarding workflow, which involves reading through our 'getting started' package, a 30 minute virtual meeting to get you familiar with our systems, and another 30 minute to set you up on your first task.
+3. Supervision: During the first month with us, we offer two hours of [supervision support]({% link support/pricing.md %}), to make sure you can give us feedback, ask questions, and to help you combat initial difficulties.

 ---